Extracting the signed backbone of intrinsically dense weighted networks: Empirical Analysis

 \textit{Migration} network \cite{uscensus} reports interstate migration flows (in terms of people) among the US states\footnote{The dataset contains District of Columbia in addition to the 50 states.} in 2018.
 Such internal migration data is explored for its correlation with economic productivity differences, geographical proximity, political preferences, and other cultural and historical factors \cite{CHAKRABARTI2017156, liu2019, Charyyev2019}. \textit{Eurovision} network \cite{eurovision} represents the votes between participant countries of the song contest in 2003\footnote{2003 was selected because it was the last year that all countries competed in a single round.}.
 Each country, via public votes\footnote{Ireland, Russia, and Bosnia and Herzegovina exercised jury voting instead of public voting.}, awards the set of points \{1,2,3,4,5,6,7,8,10,12\} to 10 other countries.
 Studies employing a network analysis perspective \cite{FENN2006576, CHARRON2013484, garcia2013measuring, mantzaris2018collusion, Mantzaris2018preference, dangelo2019, svete2020just} show that voting behavior is not determined only by the music/performance quality but affected by political factors, geographical and cultural similarity, diasporas, and others. \textit{Contact} network data \cite{contact} is gathered via wearable sensors at an academic conference\footnote{The temporal face-to-face interaction dataset was collected at Hypertext conference in 2009 as part of \textit{SocioPatterns} research collaboration.} with 113 attendees over 2.5 days.
 The edge weights are generated by aggregating the number of 20-second intervals the respective two participants spent face-to-face over the course of the conference.
 The networks of such temporal ties are utilized for temporal backbone extraction, investigation of spreading processes, and other behavioral and structural analysis \cite{Kobayashi2019, Zhan2019, Kulisiewicz2018, Barrat2013}. \textit{Species} network \cite{species} is generated based on the cohabitation patterns of 62 marine species in South Florida.
 Edge weights represent the similarity of species based on the habitats they co-occupy during the same life stages\footnote{Given the species v. habitat-life stage bipartite matrix $B$, $W_{ij} := \sum_{k} B_{ik} B_{jk}$ where $i, j$ are the species and $k$ is the habitat-life stage pair, and $B_{ik}$ is the respective species-habitat-life stage score.
 More information on the original dataset can be found at https://atlanticfishhabitat.org/species-habitat-matrix/}.
-Information derived from such cohabitation networks is useful in various ecological studies \cite{kikkawa, camp2016cohabitation, Fernandes2020}.
-Moreover, none of the employed networks have natural self-loops; which make them particularly suitable for our study.
+Information derived from such cohabitation networks is useful in various ecological studies \cite{kikkawa, camp2016cohabitation, Fernandes2020}. \textit{Species} network is generated from a bipartite network, thus, backbone extraction methods in the bipartite network projection literature are likely to be more suitable.
+However, it is also slightly different from the datasets in that literature since the original bipartite matrix here represents heterogeneous suitability scores instead of binary event-like relations.
+Moreover, none of the employed networks have natural self-loops; which makes them particularly suitable for our study.